ijc8/ijc8.github.io/_posts/2020-1-25-ambition-and-friendship.md

 George is an ambitious man.
 He wants to see the world, to get an education, to build skyscrapers and get rich!
 But every single time he tries to get out of his hometown and pursue those ambitions, he is yanked back by his sense of responsibility to his family and community.

 Cyrus is ambitious, too.
 Perhaps owing to his adolescence spent in the luxury of Media, Cyrus has a certain ambition beyond that of the ordinarily very restrained and moderate Persians.
 His ambition is demonstrated at a crucial moment early in his conquest.
-After solidly defeating the original threat to Persia and Media (the reason why Cyrus was granted an army in the first place), Cyrus and Cyraxes are quite pleased.
+After solidly defeating the original threat to Persia and Media (the reason why Cyrus was granted an army in the first place), Cyrus and Cyaxares are quite pleased.
 But Cyrus is not content to end there.
-Consider Cyraxes's response:
+Consider Cyaxares's response:

-> ...perhaps it also seemed to [Cyraxes] to be fine that they not run further risks, for he, as it happened, was busy enjoying himself, and he saw many of the other Medes doing the same thing.
+> ...perhaps it also seemed to [Cyaxares] to be fine that they not run further risks, for he, as it happened, was busy enjoying himself, and he saw many of the other Medes doing the same thing.
 >
 > So he spoke as follows: "Cyrus, that of all human beings you Persians take the noblest care not be **insatiably disposed toward any single pleasure** I know both by seeing and by hearing.
 Yet it seems to me to be most especially advantageous to be **continent in the greatest pleasure**.
 And what provides human begins greater pleasure than the good fortune that has now come to us?
 If then, when we enjoy good fortune, we guard it moderately, it would perhaps be within our power to grow old in happiness without risk.
 Yet if we are **insatiable** in this, and try to pursue first one and then another [instance of good fortune], watch out that we do not suffer..."

-The whole thing with the Persians of Cyrus's time is their tough exercise of moderation and restraint, but here Cyraxes's all but outright accuses Cyrus of being immoderate and incontinent: Cyrus is _insatiable_ for victory and fortune.
+The whole thing with the Persians of Cyrus's time is their tough exercise of moderation and restraint, but here Cyaxares's all but outright accuses Cyrus of being immoderate and incontinent: Cyrus is _insatiable_ for victory and fortune.
 His ambition is out of control.

 Cyrus is apparently always striving to be good, just, virtuous, and above all moderate, as a Persian should.
 But he appears to have become distinctly immoderate in his ambitions.
-Rather than celebrate his and Cyraxes' early victory, he insists on riding his momentum further and further until he has conquered an empire.
+Rather than celebrate his and Cyaxares' early victory, he insists on riding his momentum further and further until he has conquered an empire.
 This certainly seems to work in Cyrus's favor --- he has a great life and dies contented.
 Ironically, though, all of Cyrus's grand conquest and leadership ultimately works to the great detriment of his community.
 As Xenophon describes in the end:

 > When Cyrus died, however, his sons immediately fell into dissension, cities and nations immediately revolted, and everything took a turn for the worse.
 >